whitetigle/fable-doc/docsrc/3-steps/choose-a-template.md

 It will create a `node_modules` folder and a `package-lock.json` file.

-*** A note about `package-lock.json`
+*** A note about lock files
-The `package-lock.json` file should be committed to ensure reproducible builds whenever anybody clones the repo.
+Lock files, `package-lock.json` (if you're using npm) or `yarn.lock` (if your using yarn) hould be committed to ensure reproducible builds whenever anybody clones the repo.

 </li>